Abstract

 Background

 Given the critical role played by those who care and provide support for people with chronic illness and disability, it is surprising how little attention has been paid to them in recent years.
-In 1988, Andolsek and colleagues (1988) referred to caregivers as “the invisible patients.”
-The literature on caregiver burden, which focuses primarily on spouses and partners, describes in vivid detail the onerous responsibilities borne by a person who cares for an elderly, chronically ill, or disabled family member.
-(Stucki & Mulvey, 2000).
+In 1988, Andolsek and colleagues referred to caregivers as “the invisible patients.”
+The literature on caregiver burden, which focuses primarily on spouses and partners, describes in vivid detail the onerous responsibilities borne by a person who cares for an older, chronically ill, or disabled family member (Stucki & Mulvey, 2000).
 Buhse (2008) described caregiver burden as a “multidimensional response to physical, emotional, social, and financial stressors associated with the caregiving experience.”
 Aronson (1997) differentiated between objective caregiver burden, including hours spent, income lost, and number of tasks or responsibilities, and subjective caregiver burden, which is the person’s reaction to, and perception of, the caregiving role.
-In her research, Aronson found that it was this subjective response that has been associated with a greater risk of depression and reduced quality of life among caregivers.
+In her research, Aronson found that it was this subjective response that had been associated with a greater risk of depression and reduced quality of life among caregivers.
 McKenzie and colleagues (2015) evaluated the impact of caregiver stress on the emotional and physical health of caregivers of people with MS who were enrolled in the North American Research Committee on Multiple Sclerosis (NARCOMS).
 These caregivers reported significant physical and psychological health concerns as well as an adverse impact on their employment.
 Not surprisingly, the caregivers of individuals with primary progressive MS experienced greater caregiving burden than the caregivers of those with relapsing or secondary- progressive MS. A 2023 qualitative study by Benini and colleagues found that caregiver fatigue, isolation, and loneliness significantly impacted caregivers’ quality of life and health status.
-The authors concluded that “These needs should be at the core of health policies in order to avoid physical and emotional breakdowns which could lead to the rupture of the relational balance on which home care is based."
+The authors concluded, “These needs should be at the core of health policies in order to avoid physical and emotional breakdowns [that] could lead to the rupture of the relational balance on which home care is based."

-Key Touchpoints with MS Care Partners
+Key Touchpoints With MS Care Partners

-• At the time of diagnosis – whether you are in a solo practice or MS center
+- At the time of diagnosis (whether you are in a solo practice or MS center)

 If you suspect neglect or abuse (of either partner)